tuanhiep/bank/README.md

 When he realize his operation, he is redirected to a confirmation page or a warning page in which he is informated that the operation is valid or not.

-If the operation is valid, he can see the forecast balance if he still want to realize this operation.
+If the operation is valid, he can see the forecast balance in case he still want to realize this operation.
 He can always choose to return account board or finally confirm his operation.

 ![Alt text](simulation/Capture5.PNG)